xcdl/xcdl.github.io-source/pages/guide/concepts.md

 A **template** is a partial configuration, aimed at providing users with an appropriate starting point.
 XCDL/xPack repositories should be shipped with a small number of templates, which correspond closely to common ways of using them.

 There is a minimal template which provides very little functionality, just enough to bootstrap the hardware and then jump directly to the application code.
-The default template adds additional functionality, for example it causes a RTOS and various library packages to be used as well.
+The default template adds more functionality, for example it causes an RTOS and various library packages to be used as well.
 Creating a new configuration typically involves specifying a template as well as a target, resulting in a configuration that can be built and linked with the application code and that will run on the actual hardware.
 It is then possible to fine-tune configuration options to produce something that better matches the specific requirements of the application.

 ### Properties